 With corrective and preventative action (CAPA), enterprises can plan and execute rigorous investigations into failures, find root causes, and implement improvements to their parts and manufacturing processes.
 Let’s dive into what this is, why it’s essential, how it works, and how to implement it.

-But corrective actions are only half of the story; preventative actions ensure the problem does not recur.
+Corrective actions are only half of the story; preventative actions ensure the problem does not recur.
 With the CAPA as a history of action, stakeholders can take preventative measures and automatically generate change notices.
 By focusing on quality and continuously implementing improvements to address the original issue, enterprises can proactively reduce the risk of their product failing again.

 When products and machinery fail in the field, it’s important to diagnose and fix the problem as fast as possible.
 Doing so helps mitigate adverse effects, which could include: